 As a family who is learning about your child's hearing loss, we know you may be feeling many emotions.
 You may feel unsure, overwhelmed or other emotions related to decisions you are facing ahead.
 What does this mean?
 What should I know?
 Where do I even start?
 There is so much information to learn and knowing where to start can be confusing.
 We have worked with parents to develop a quick parent guide and a more comprehensive resource guide.
 These guides will get you started on your journey and will provide guidance on next steps and resources available to your child and family related to the newly identified hearing loss.

 Another valuable resource is Family Support.
 Family support is an informal way to connect with other families.
 Families are paired based on the specific need, experience or want for their child with another family or mentor.
 Families often feel empowered when they talk to other families who have been on a similar journey and are able to share their story and provide unbiased support.
 We encourage you to learn about family support resources available in Iowa to support your family's needs.
 It is also helpful to connect with families who have already been on this journey.
 Learn more about one family's journey- Trevor's Story.

 "Our whole world has changed in such a positive way as a result of his deafness… mainly we have gained a wonderful support group and network of other deaf and hard of hearing families." – Jessie, Noah’s mom

-- Parent Mentors – Parent Mentors are parents or caregivers that are trained to provide unbiased support for family's that are interested in support.
-Parent Mentors are matched with families to share knowledge, experience and emotional support.
-Parent Mentors complete a one-day mentoring training.
-To refer a family to a Parent Mentor, fill out the Parent Mentor Request Form and call, email or fax to EHDI.
+- Family Partners – Family Partners are parents or caregivers that are trained to provide unbiased support for family's that are interested in support.
+Family Partners are matched with families to share knowledge, experience and emotional support.
+Family Partners complete a one-day mentoring training.
+To refer a family to a Family Partner, fill out the Family Partner Request Form and call, email or fax to EHDI.